8bitbuddhist/PixelMaestro/docs/canvas.md

 canvas->set_offset(5, 1);
 ```

-Note that the offset will be disabled if scrolling is enabled, since scrolling modifies the offset values.
+**Note:** Offset will be disabled if scrolling is enabled, since scrolling modifies the offset values.

 ## Interactive Canvases
 For a demo on how to create an interactive Canvas, see the [CanvasDrawingArea](../gui/drawingarea/canvasdrawingarea.h) class in the PixelMaestro GUI.